MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-createprocessa.md

 If the executable module is a 16-bit application, <i>lpApplicationName</i> should be <b>NULL</b>, and the string pointed to by <i>lpCommandLine</i> should specify the executable module as well as its arguments.

 To run a batch file, you must start the command interpreter; set <i>lpApplicationName</i> to cmd.exe and set <i>lpCommandLine</i> to the following arguments: /c plus the name of the batch file.
-In https://msrc.microsoft.com/blog/2014/04/ms14-019-fixing-a-binary-hijacking-via-cmd-or-bat-file/ the security advises against this.
+In https://msrc.microsoft.com/blog/2014/04/ms14-019-fixing-a-binary-hijacking-via-cmd-or-bat-file/ the MSRC engineering team advises against this.

 ### -param lpCommandLine [in, out, optional]